 The foodfacts.com Health Score is calculated using a unique, patent-pending algorithm that combines traditional measures of nutrition facts along with quality of ingredients, while excluding any personal bias or prejudice.
 No manufacturers have an input on our score, the product’s taste is not a consideration, and we don’t score comparatively to other products.
 The score is not meant to be a final judgment on a product, but a guideline to help consumers navigate the often confusing world of ingredient lists and nutritional labels.

-You can use the “Disagree with this Score” link on the product page, or send an email directly to info@FoodFacts.com with the product’s link or UPC.
+You can send an email directly to info@FoodFacts.com with the product’s link or UPC.
 We’ll correct the product as soon as possible.
 Please note that it takes our system one day to update.

 Unfortunately, the FDA does not require manufacturers to disclose whether their products or ingredients include Genetically Modified Organisms (GMO).
 Therefore, it is not possible for us to indicate whether a product is or is not GMO, because there are no consistent guidelines or standards.
 The best way to ensure that a product is or isn’t GMO is by contacting the manufacturer directly.
 Hopefully, more transparent GMO labeling will be required in the future so that consumers can make their own informed decisions about their food.
 At that time, you can be sure that FoodFacts.com will indicate the GMO status of a product, but for now, that information simply isn’t available if the manufacturer does not want to provide it.